American Campus Communities Statement Regarding COVID-19

 March 31, 2020

 Our hearts go out to all of our residents and their families who will experience hardships as a result of the COVID-19 pandemic.
-This is truly a black swan event and it is encouraging to see the U.S. government has passed the $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act to supplement income for most Americans by: 1) providing stimulus payments directly to working students who filed their own tax returns, or to their parents if they are still a claimed as a dependent; 2) expanding unemployment benefits for students and/or their parents who lost their part-time or full-time jobs as a result of the crisis; and 3) offering forbearance on student loans.
+This is truly a black swan event and it is encouraging to see the U.S. government has passed the $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act to supplement income for most Americans by: 1) providing stimulus payments directly to working students who filed their own tax returns; 2) expanding unemployment benefits for students and/or their parents who lost their part-time or full-time jobs as a result of the crisis; and 3) offering forbearance on student loans.
 More information on available unemployment benefits can be found at this website

 sponsored by the Dept. of Labor.